Dharmakshetre kurukshetre samavetaa yuyutsavah;

 Doorena hyavaram karma buddhiyogaad dhananjaya;

 49. Far lower than the Yoga of wisdom is action, Arjuna!
-Seek you refuge in wisdom; wretched are they whose motive is the fruit.
+Seek refuge in wisdom; wretched are they whose motive is the fruit.

 Buddhiyukto jahaateeha ubhe sukrita dushkrite;